open-source-tabletop/cadence/core-rules/core-rules.md

 #### Rounds

 The battle stage of a game is played over a set number of rounds, typically 5 but each game module may specify a different number.
-During each round, players take alternating turns activating their units to move and fight.
+During each round, players take alternating turns activating their units to perform a number of actions.

 #### Roll for Initiative